closeio/making.close.com/_posts/2023-06-15-native-enums-or-check-constraints-in-postgresql/index.md

 They come with ordering (from the order in which the values were declared), type safety (you cannot compare two values coming from different enums, even if their string or numerical representations are the same), and space efficiency (they are stored in the tuples as references to the actual enum values that exist in the catalogue tables).
 Although enums are intended for static sets of values, you can add values to the type and rename existing values.
 But enums also come with some limitations: for example, you cannot remove an existing value from an enum.
 To do that, you need to create a new enum in the form you want it to have, and then change all columns to use that new type (well, technically there are alternatives, see below).

-Creating a new enum, and swapping existing columns to use the new type, can be tricky.
+Creating a new enum and swapping existing columns to use the new type can be tricky.
 For the most straightforward cases, you will need something like this:

 ```sql
 -- Rename the original enum type.